mtkopone/smoax/README.md

 `smoax.register()` and `smoax.registerError()` can also be used without the `method` and `url` parameters, in which case the response is used as a reply to all ajax calls.

-`smoax.calls` contains details of all intercepted ajax calls and a `count` variable telling how many ajax calls have been intercepted.
+`smoax.calls` contains details of all intercepted ajax calls, a `latest` variable pointing to the latest one and a `count` variable telling how many ajax calls have been intercepted.

 `smoax.release()` reverts `$.ajax` back to it's original form.